yadavrajsky/Blockchain-Based-Incentivized-Authentication-System/README.md

 ```bash
   cd backend
 ```
-1. Update the `userWalletAddress` in the `.env` file with the user's wallet address for whom you want to simulate seven days of consecutive login.
+1. Update the `userWalletAddress` in the `.env` file with the user's wallet address for whom you want to simulate seven days of consecutive login (Only Ganache).
 2. Run the following command:

 ```bash